sialaichai/robotic_chess/README.md

 Section 5: GUI: Tkinter interface.

+json files:
-json files: calibration stores A1, A8, H1, H8, overrides: stores other squares using Pin, vision: stores the 4-outer corners of chess board.
+calibration stores A1, A8, H1, H8,
+overrides stores coord and angles of other squares using Pin,
+vision: stores the grid of chess board during vision calibration.

 ⚠️ Troubleshooting